KevRyan2/fantasy-football-team-builder/README.md

 # Fantasy Football Team Builder
+Automatically build a team for DraftKings.

 ## About

-The team builder uses weekly game data provided by draftkings to generate a full team within the salary cap.
+The team builder uses weekly game data provided by DraftKings to generate a full team within the salary cap.

 ## Installation